 Voilà, I have successfully identified a non-actionable alert and created an event rule to suppress it.
 Now, these types of alerts will no longer page me, but all of that data still exists and is visualized within PagerDuty, so I can get a truly holistic view of my infrastructure at all times.

-Finding the right alert balance is just as much an art as a science.
+Finding the right balance of alert suppression is just as much an art as a science.
 However, the more information you have and less obscure your alerting infrastructure is, the better the chances you have of focusing on what matters, missing less of the important stuff, and ultimately being successful.
 At PagerDuty, we equip you with the solutions needed to understand, learn, and intelligently take action on infrastructure events.
 We’re proud to empower amazing development and operations teams to manage their services in production with ease.

 For more information on these solutions, check out our latest release of capabilities designed for developers.